 Traditionally, the top topic of conversation we have with distillers is about spirit yield.
-That’s not to say we don’t have plenty of conversations about varieties, the harvest and product innovation, but understanding yield is really important.
+That’s not to say we don’t have plenty of discussions about varieties, the harvest and product innovation, but understanding yield is essential.

 We’ve distilled some of the conversations we’ve had with distillers over the years, and the tips and hints we’ve picked up from them, into this handy guide about maximising spirit yield.
 We will also be taking a look at what extract is, how we predict spirit yield and examining some of the tools we employ to help our customers understand where they might be losing out on yield.
 We’re going to cover:

 Let’s start with the Certificate of Analysis (CoA).
-This is crucial to understanding what you’ve been given by the maltster and it sets the bar of what you can achieve.
+This is crucial to understanding what the maltster has given you, and it sets the bar of what you can achieve.
 You’ll see on there some numbers which won’t be familiar to all, especially if you’re new to this distilling lark, so let’s take a look at the key ones for yield.

-Fermentability is a measure of how fermentable the extract wort derived from the malt is, and is determined by fermenting the unboiled laboratory wort produced to determine the soluble extract level.
-By multiplying the percentage fermentability by the soluble extract value we get the percentage Fermentable Extract.
+Fermentability is a measure of how fermentable the extracted wort derived from the malt is, and is determined by fermenting the unboiled laboratory wort produced to determine the soluble extract level.
+By multiplying the percentage fermentability by the soluble extract value, we get the percentage Fermentable Extract.

-If you want to achieve maximum alcohol yield, then you want all of the starch to be converted into fermentable sugars which requires optimising the mashing conditions for the malt enzymes to do their maximum work in the mash and wash.
-We are especially concerned with the ß-amylase and limit-dextrinase when it comes to maximising fermentability.
+If you want to achieve maximum alcohol yield, then you want all of the starch converted into fermentable sugars which requires optimising the mashing conditions for the malt enzymes to do their ultimate work in the mash and wash.
+We are primarily concerned with the ß-amylase and limit-dextrinase when it comes to maximising fermentability.

 Here is a handy graph as an aide to optimal temperatures for the key distilling enzymes: